ifoxfoot/fqacalc/README.md

 -   **key**: A character string representing the column that will be used to join the input `x` with the regional FQA database.
-If a value is not specified the default is `"acronym"`.
+If a value is not specified the default is `"scientific_name"`.
     `"scientific_name"` and `"acronym"` are the only acceptable values for key.